containers/skopeo/docs/skopeo-delete.1.md

 **WARNING**: If _image-name_ contains a tag (but not a digest), in the current version of Skopeo this resolves the tag into a digest, and then deletes the manifest by digest, as described above (possibly deleting all tags pointing to that manifest, not just the provided tag).
 This behavior may change in the future.

+**WARNING**: If _image-name_ is a list manifest (ex: multi-platform images), only the `list.manifest.json` is deleted which may lead to storage issue.
+Only the registry server is able to find dandling manifests as one may be referenced by many `list.manifest.json`.
+Some registries like artifactory don't have any garbage collector built in.

 When using the github.com/distribution/distribution registry server:
 To release the allocated disk space, you must login to the container registry server and execute the container registry garbage collector.
 E.g.,